gophercoders/codeclub-extra/README.md

 * any-orbit - a generalised version of the orbit program.
 It calculates the speed in orbit of any satellite.

+* pong-v1 - a skeleton to be used as a starting point for Pong.
+The functions for the main game loop need to be added.

 Please see the [COPYRIGHT](https://github.com/gophercoders/codeclub/blob/master/COPYRIGHT) file for copyright information.